 Being part of the LGBT community is not always easy, even as things are improving nowadays.
 The general population is getting more accepting of us, but there is no denying there are still people who face discrimination from employers, family, or even complete strangers.
 I’ve been there myself and it can be rough.
 Fortunately, those of us who are into anime have long been able to find supportive messages and relatable characters in the media we consume.

-Hibari-kun! is probably the oldest anime I have seen that was specifically about LGBT themes and it was followed up by other prominent anime like Revolutionary Girl Utena and, from what I have heard, the Japanese version of Sailor Moon.
-I haven’t seen it yet myself, but Sailor Moon‘s popularity needs no introduction and the way the English dub censored its non-hetero characters has been a major source of controversy.
+Hibari-kun! is probably the oldest anime I have seen that was specifically about LGBT themes and it was followed up by other prominent anime like Revolutionary Girl Utena and the Japanese version of Sailor Moon.
+In fact, Sailor Moon became an iconic anime for the LGBT movement, exactly because of the clumsy attempts at censoring even the most innocuous of non-hetero themes in the old, English dubs.

 Such shows were the pioneers of the old times.
 Nowadays, you got so much choice that it’s almost perplexing that there are still dedicated yuri and yaoi genres.
 Kyoto Animation has Dragon Maid, MAPPA has Yuri on Ice, Shaft has prominent gay characters in Monogatari and Madoka, and Utena’s own director returned to anime after several years of hiatus to make even more experimental shows with prominent LGBT themes.
 Welcome back, you lovable weirdo.

 Even smaller anime, shows that aren’t major hits and may be forgotten come next year, are now including interesting LGBT characters.
 Zombie Land Saga was one such show and the emotional storyline that came from its non-hetero character was a memorable highlight for me.
 Even more remarkable was Anima Yell; a show I only found because people were sharing its heartwarming and beautifully-directed coming-out scene online.